 A DMP is a living document.
 It may well be that you are not able to answer some of these questions at first, or only roughly, for example because you wish to obtain someone's advice.
 Or it may turn out that it is better to handle things differently than originally planned.
 You can always adapt or add to your DMP.

 There are various templates and checklists available for drawing up a data management plan.
 The filled-in template is then your data management plan.
 Your research funder or research institute may have its own DMP template.
-If your funder or institute does not provide a template, you can use the general UvA or AUAS template.
-Many templates, among which the UvA and AUAS ones, are to be found in DMPonline.
+If you receive funding from NWO or ZonMw, or if your funder or institute does not provide a template, you can use the general UvA or AUAS template.
+Many templates, among which the UvA and AUAS ones, are available in the online tool DMPonline.

 Good data management involves costs, both in hours and in money.
 The UK Data Service has developed a checklist which can help you work out these costs, for example for a grant request.